Steellow/mysli-flutter/README.md

     - Move to bottom of list
       - Button to delete checked items
     - Or delete immediately?
+  - Add +1 amount if item is already in the list
 - Settings
   - Sort categories
 - Extra stuff